 If there is more wear at the front than the rear, swap round front wheels and rear wheels periodically.
-Ensure that the direction of rotation of the wheels remains the same.
+Ensure that the direction of rotation of the wheels is the same as before.

 Tyres age, even if they are not used.
 We recommend tyre replacement every 6 years.